GRADUATE PROGRAMS IN DETAIL

 Modern Language Requirement

-A reading knowledge of German and either French or Italian is to be demonstrated by written tests as early as possible in the student's graduate career, and in no case later than the certification examination.
+A reading knowledge of German and either French or Italian, to be demonstrated by written tests as early as possible in the student’s graduate career, and in no case later than the certification examination.
 This requirement includes competence in one language demonstrated as part of the work for the M.A. degree.
-It may be satisfied by the passing of an exam administered through the Classics Department, or by the relevant language department.
+It may be satisfied by the passing of an exam administered through the Classics Department or by the relevant language department.
 Students may also fulfill this requirement by getting a passing grade on an approved reading course in the relevant department.

-Students who would like to take a modern language course in the summer to prepare for the fulfillment of the modern language requirement may do so free of tuition by submitting the Application for Summer Tuition Credit | Columbia GSAS.
+Students who would like to take a modern language course in the summer to prepare for the fulfillment of the modern language requirement, may do so free of tuition by submitting the Application for Summer Tuition Credit | Columbia GSAS.

 Qualification Examination (“M.Phil.
 Exams” or “Reading List Exams”)